forestgrape/coronavirus/1_introduction/suggestions.md

 ## How to Reduce Covid-19 Transmissions

 > Remark: To reduce transmissions is mostly adequate/needed when Sars-Cov-2 ARDS/SARS disease patterns are high.
 Coronaviruses are not harmful per se, so when there are no or very few cases of severe Covid, the benefits of reducing transmissions are questionable/unclear.
-Overall the suggestions below are mainly meant when many get really sick and the suggestions below were written in such situations, namely mostly during the first wave in Europe in spring 2020 and with some updates during the second and autumn 2020 - even though formulations have been updated since, the flavour stayed and so this special situation should be kept in mind when reading the notes below. // As of January 2022 the situation is different and SARS-CoV-2 is on the way to become an endemic virus, precautions are mostly needed in sensible situations.
+Overall the suggestions below are mainly meant when many get really sick.
+An early version of the suggestions in March 2020, many updates and corrections have been done since, however the flavour of that unknown situation in 2020 stayed, this kept in mind when reading the notes below. // As of January 2022 the situation is different and SARS-CoV-2 is on the way to become an endemic virus, precautions are mostly needed in sensible situations.

 In brief: Aerosol transmission is smoke like.
 To reduce the infection possibilities keep some distance or wear a mask, prefer fresh air and think ahead.